Default Value: false

 - true—Genesys Info Mart will export data using export views.
 The export will include the same tables and columns as the previous export(s), regardless of any schema changes resulting from migration(s) that may have occurred in the interim.

 About Data Export Capability

-Data Export capability is enabled in select Cloud deployments to periodically copy the data that is stored in the Genesys historical database (called the Info Mart database) into local .csv files, so that the data is available for further import into a data warehouse (the target database) for the purpose of archiving or custom reporting.
+Data Export capability is enabled in select Genesys Engage cloud deployments to periodically copy the data that is stored in the Genesys historical database (called the Info Mart database) into local .csv files, so that the data is available for further import into a data warehouse (the target database) for the purpose of archiving or custom reporting.
 Starting with release 8.5.011.22, Genesys Info Mart supports Data Export in on-premises deployments as well.

 The export job, Job_ExportGIM, exports data from fact and dimension tables that are part of the Genesys Info Mart dimensional model and creates a .zip archive containing individual .csv files, one file per database table.

 What tables are included in the data export?

 The export does not include aggregate (RAA) tables or internal (GIDB_*) tables except for certain configuration tables, as listed below.
 The fact and dimension tables included in your specific data export depend on the details of your deployment.
 The following tables are available for export: